ail-project/lacus/README.md

 ## System dependencies

 You need poetry installed, see the [install guide](https://python-poetry.org/docs/).
-You also need the [poetry shell plugin](https://github.com/python-poetry/poetry-plugin-shell), which you can install [this way](https://github.com/python-poetry/poetry-plugin-shell?tab=readme-ov-file#installation).
+The [poetry shell plugin](https://github.com/python-poetry/poetry-plugin-shell) is not strictly required, but will make your life easier.
+You can install it [this way](https://github.com/python-poetry/poetry-plugin-shell?tab=readme-ov-file#installation).

 ## Prerequisites